Tom Hayhoe: Politics

 While at Cambridge he served as chairman of the university branch of the Tory Reform Group, was a member of the standing committee of the Cambridge Union Society, and following graduation served as president of Cambridge Students' Union.

-Hayhoe was a research assistant and adviser to Conservative Party cabinet minister Peter Walker before joining the SDP in 1981 with seven other leading younger members of the Conservative Party, including Adair Turner and Anna Soubry.
+Hayhoe was a research assistant and adviser to Conservative Party cabinet minister Peter Walker before joining the Social Democratic Party (SDP) in 1981 with seven other leading younger members of the Conservative Party, including Adair Turner and Anna Soubry.

 At the 1987 general election he contested Wycombe as an SDP candidate.